botpress/botpress/docs/guide/docs/pro/licensing.md

 Your license is now activated on your offline server.
 The access to internet is no longer required, but its always good to have a secured online instance to manage your licenses.

+### Cluster

+Follow the license activation instructions for an [online](#online-server) or an [offline](#offline-server) configuration on a **single node**.

+Once the setup is complete, `botpress.config.json` can be copied over to the other nodes so that you don't need to go through the activation process on each node.

+> **Note:** The cluster fingerprint, visible in Admin > Server > Server License, should be the same across all nodes.

 ## Changing computer

 If you want to use your Botpress license on another computer, use **Assign fingerprint** in the Actions dropdown of your license and enter the target botpress installation fingerprint.

-Once it's done, you can copy the license key visible in **Reveal License key** and paste it in your target installation `botpress.config.json` under the `botpress.lincenseKey` property.
+Once it's done, you can copy the license key visible in **Reveal License key** and paste it in your target installation `botpress.config.json` under the `botpress.licenseKey` property.

-> **Note**: This won't allow you to use mutliple computers with the same Botpress license.
+> **Note**: This won't allow you to use multiple computers with the same Botpress license.
 If you want to run a cluster you have to add nodes to your license.
 See how to [customize your license](#customize-your-license).

 ## License breach